 The purpose of A/B testing is not to see one variation overpower the other, so not every test will conclude a clear winner.
 Rather, the purpose of testing is to determine whether your original hypothesis is correct or incorrect based on the resulting data.

 Brainstorm some ideas you feel would produce a noticeable effect on your campaigns and analyze the results.
-Only then can you decide how to proceed further.
-Then, be sure to design a personalized post-click landing page for each campaign you publish.
+Only then can you decide how to proceed further, sign up for an Instapage Enterprise demo today.